ubeccommon/ubec_interface/static/docs/guides/public-guide.md

 - Catalyzes community transformation and positive change
 - Provides energy for system-wide improvements

-**Think of it like:** The transformative power of fireâ€”cooking raw ingredients into nourishment, providing warmth and energy, enabling fundamental change.
+**Think of it like:** The transformative power of fire—cooking raw ingredients into nourishment, providing warmth and energy, enabling fundamental change.

-**Status:** âœ… Live and operational on Stellar blockchain
+**Status:** ✅ Live and operational on Stellar blockchain

 ---